Millennium (film): Production

 The largest set was the time-travel center for Louise Baltimore's operation.
 Rudolf created rusted catwalks that traversed a large open space.
 Buildings crumbled and exposed their infrastructures.
 The walls were painted dull green, black and coppery.
 Rudolf wanted the future to look dirty, sick and poisoned.

 Several scenes are set in the vault for the decrepit council members overseeing the time travel operation.
 Rudolf designed their chamber as a semicircle of seven transparent, upright cylinders, each serving as a life-support device.
 Four of the cylinders held actors.
 The others were filled with bodily organ props and medical equipment that served as the last still living remnants of these members.

 To create the time-travel effects of the Gate itself, cinematographer René Ohashi produced the ghostly shimmering lights by spinning metal wheels covered in Mylar.

 Since actual aircraft could not be sent through the set, miniature models and a full-size mock-up of the tail-section of a Boeing 707 were used.
 Optical effects were used to make the planes look as if they were entering the set.

 The penultimate scene took place in a contemporary American home.
 Rudolf's set was dominated by large horizontal windows.
-The room was filled with clocks, hourglasses and navigational equipment, in line with Dr. Arnold Mayer's fascination with time travel.
+The room was filled with clocks, hourglasses and navigational equipment, in line with Dr. Mayer's fascination with time travel.

 The scenes shot in the airport terminal buildings were actually shot at Toronto Lester B. Pearson International Airport, in the former Terminals 1 & 2.
-For the outdoor shot where Baltimore (Ladd) steals the car, two-way traffic was run in front of the Terminal 2 arrivals level where it is ordinarily a one-way road.
+For the outdoor shot where Louise Baltimore steals the car, two-way traffic was run in front of the Terminal 2 arrivals level where it is ordinarily a one-way road.

+Actor Scott Thompson played a bit part in the film, and discussed the experience in a sketch on The Kids in the Hall while in character as Buddy Cole.

 Reception

-As of January 31, 2018, the film holds an 11% rating on review aggregator Rotten Tomatoes.
+As of August 2025, the film holds a 20% rating on review aggregator Rotten Tomatoes from 10 reviews.